 SurveySparrow is one of the latest entrants in the survey and research management space, they have a good survey platform with a good survey engine.
-There are multiple question types, including Likert scale, etc. and good reporting on questions.
+There are multiple question types, including the Likert scale, etc. and good reporting on questions.
 The platform’s UI is highly engaging, and creating and deploying surveys is very simple and doesn’t have a steep learning curve.
 Their customer service also is excellent.

 Where it lacks - Like SurveyMonkey, this platform is good for one-time surveys but not for longitudinal research or to manage bivariate data.
 It lacks most of the existing Qualtrics question-types and hence isn’t the best alternative.

-There are many competitors to Qualtrics, but these seven competitors make it to our list as they are powerful alternatives to using Qualtrics.
+There are many competitors to Qualtrics, but these ten competitors make it to our list as they are powerful alternatives to using Qualtrics.
 If you are unhappy with the pricing of Qualtrics or want to move away to make sure you are using the right alternative, look no further.